agstub/viscoelastic-glines/README.md

 viscoelastic-glines

-This is essentially a fork of agstub/grounding-line-methods with the subglacial lake model removed and a large-deformation (upper-convected_) Maxwell model for viscoelasticity implemented for the marine ice sheet problem (Glen's law viscosity).
+This is essentially a fork of agstub/grounding-line-methods with the subglacial lake model removed and a large-deformation (upper-convected) Maxwell model implemented for the marine ice sheet problem (Glen's law viscosity).

 See notes.ipynb for a short description of the problem, and the weak forms in the finite